Deutsche Bank AG Sells 52,351 Shares of Daqo New Energy Corp. (NYSE:DQ)

-Deutsche Bank AG lowered its holdings in Daqo New Energy Corp.
+Deutsche Bank AG decreased its stake in Daqo New Energy Corp.
 (NYSE:DQ) by 11.2% during the 3rd quarter, HoldingsChannel.com reports.
-The firm owned 416,762 shares of the semiconductor company’s stock after selling 52,351 shares during the quarter.
-Deutsche Bank AG’s holdings in Daqo New Energy were worth $23,755,000 as of its most recent filing with the Securities & Exchange Commission.
+The fund owned 416,762 shares of the semiconductor company’s stock after selling 52,351 shares during the period.
+Deutsche Bank AG’s holdings in Daqo New Energy were worth $23,755,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Bridgewater Associates LP raised its position in shares of Daqo New Energy by 264.0% in the second quarter.
-Bridgewater Associates LP now owns 65,015 shares of the semiconductor company’s stock valued at $4,227,000 after purchasing an additional 47,152 shares during the period.
-Ariose Capital Management Ltd bought a new stake in shares of Daqo New Energy in the third quarter valued at approximately $10,752,000.
-Hexavest Inc. bought a new stake in shares of Daqo New Energy in the third quarter valued at approximately $223,000.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. raised its position in shares of Daqo New Energy by 70.0% in the second quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 19,750 shares of the semiconductor company’s stock valued at $1,284,000 after purchasing an additional 8,130 shares during the period.
-Finally, Nordea Investment Management AB bought a new stake in shares of Daqo New Energy in the third quarter valued at approximately $2,564,000.
-49.56% of the stock is currently owned by institutional investors.
+Other hedge funds also recently made changes to their positions in the company.
+Signaturefd LLC raised its position in Daqo New Energy by 94.0% in the third quarter.
+Signaturefd LLC now owns 489 shares of the semiconductor company’s stock worth $28,000 after acquiring an additional 237 shares during the period.
+Federated Hermes Inc. bought a new stake in shares of Daqo New Energy in the second quarter valued at approximately $86,000.
+Exchange Traded Concepts LLC raised its position in shares of Daqo New Energy by 96.3% in the third quarter.
+Exchange Traded Concepts LLC now owns 1,708 shares of the semiconductor company’s stock valued at $97,000 after purchasing an additional 838 shares during the period.
+California State Teachers Retirement System bought a new stake in shares of Daqo New Energy in the second quarter valued at approximately $134,000.
+Finally, Panagora Asset Management Inc. bought a new stake in shares of Daqo New Energy in the second quarter valued at approximately $159,000.
+49.56% of the stock is currently owned by institutional investors and hedge funds.

-A number of analysts recently weighed in on the stock.
-Roth Capital reaffirmed a “neutral” rating and set a $79.00 target price (up previously from $52.00) on shares of Daqo New Energy in a report on Monday, November 1st.
-Zacks Investment Research lowered shares of Daqo New Energy from a “buy” rating to a “sell” rating in a report on Monday, January 3rd.
-Finally, Jefferies Financial Group decreased their target price on shares of Daqo New Energy from $146.50 to $139.10 and set a “buy” rating on the stock in a report on Monday, October 11th.
+Several research firms have recently issued reports on DQ.
+Roth Capital reissued a “neutral” rating and issued a $79.00 price target (up previously from $52.00) on shares of Daqo New Energy in a research report on Monday, November 1st.
+Zacks Investment Research lowered shares of Daqo New Energy from a “buy” rating to a “sell” rating in a research report on Monday, January 3rd.
+Finally, Jefferies Financial Group lowered their price target on shares of Daqo New Energy from $146.50 to $139.10 and set a “buy” rating on the stock in a research report on Monday, October 11th.
 One equities research analyst has rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the stock.
 According to MarketBeat.com, Daqo New Energy has a consensus rating of “Hold” and a consensus target price of $84.18.

-Daqo New Energy (NYSE:DQ) last released its quarterly earnings results on Thursday, October 28th.
-The semiconductor company reported $3.81 EPS for the quarter, topping the Zacks’ consensus estimate of $3.11 by $0.70.
+Daqo New Energy (NYSE:DQ) last announced its quarterly earnings data on Thursday, October 28th.
+The semiconductor company reported $3.81 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $3.11 by $0.70.
 Daqo New Energy had a net margin of 44.45% and a return on equity of 72.20%.
-The business had revenue of $585.78 million during the quarter, compared to analysts’ expectations of $517.50 million.
-During the same quarter in the previous year, the company earned $0.27 EPS.
+The company had revenue of $585.78 million during the quarter, compared to analysts’ expectations of $517.50 million.
+During the same quarter in the prior year, the company earned $0.27 EPS.
 On average, research analysts expect that Daqo New Energy Corp. will post 12.31 EPS for the current fiscal year.

 About Daqo New Energy